 If you choose to purchase additional employee life insurance in units of \$10,000 to a maximum of \$1 million or 100 units (above the annual \$10,000 amount), you must complete and submit an Evidence of Insurability form.
 The insurance company must approve the additional coverage before it will take effect.
 The cost depends on:

 - your age at March 1 each year

-- your gender, and
+- whether you are male or female, and

 - whether you are a non-smoker or a smoker

 Optional Spouse Life Insurance